-During 1998, the Company paid each director, except directors who also served as officers, an annual retainer of \$15,000, plus a meeting fee of \$900 for each Board meeting and \$700 for each Committee meeting attended.
+During 1999, the Company paid each director, except directors who also served as officers, an annual retainer of \$15,000, plus a meeting fee of \$900 for each Board meeting and \$700 for each Committee meeting attended.
 Upon cessation of service, nonemployee directors who have served for five full years will receive quarterly payments for five years at a rate equal to the director's annual retainer in effect on the director's last day of service on the Board.

 In 1994, shareholders approved a Nonemployee Director Stock Plan.
 Under this Plan, a nonemployee director may elect to receive all or part of the director's annual retainer in the form of shares of the Company's common stock instead of cash.
 In September 1997, the Plan was amended to create a deferred stock account alternative for the deferral of the annual retainer.
 This alternative provides for the crediting of shares of Common Stock to a deferred stock account held by a trustee in the name of the nonemployee director.
 Dividends paid on the Common Stock, held in the deferred accounts, will be credited to the accounts at the time of payment.
-Participating directors may elect to receive payment from his or her deferred stock account in a lump sum or installments.
-Payments, whether in a lump sum or by installments, shall be made in shares of Common Stock plus cash in lieu of any fractional share.
-Seven directors have elected to defer all of their annual retainer into the deferred stock accounts established under this Plan.
+In June 1999, the Plan was amended to allow nonemployee directors to defer all or part of the meeting fees as well as the annual retainer.
+Participating directors may elect to receive payment from their deferred stock account in a lump sum or installments.
+Payments, whether in a lump sum or by installments, shall be made in shares of Common Stock, plus cash in lieu of any fractional share.
+Seven directors have elected to defer all or part of their annual retainer and/or meeting fees into the deferred stock accounts established under this Plan.